Gemtessa09/digitalViolance/README.md

 # 4. Problem Addressed by SafeNet Shield

-SafeNet Shield directly addresses the above challenges by:
+-SafeNet Shield directly addresses the above challenges by:

-Providing a secure and anonymous reporting system
+-Providing a secure and anonymous reporting system

-Offering digital safety education tailored for women and children
+-Offering digital safety education tailored for women and children

-Enabling safe storage of evidence for future reference
+-Enabling safe storage of evidence for future reference

-Connecting users with support services and emergency contacts
+-Connecting users with support services and emergency contacts

-Ensuring privacy, confidentiality, and data protection
+-Ensuring privacy, confidentiality, and data protection

 # 5. Project Objectives
-General Objective
+# General Objective

-To reduce the impact of Technology-Facilitated Gender-Based Violence by empowering women and children with digital tools for protection, reporting, and awareness.
+-To reduce the impact of Technology-Facilitated Gender-Based Violence by empowering women and children with digital tools for protection, reporting, and awareness.

 Specific Objectives

-To create a secure platform for reporting TFGBV incidents.
+-To create a secure platform for reporting TFGBV incidents.

-To educate users about online safety and digital rights.
+-To educate users about online safety and digital rights.

-To provide access to real-time support and emergency services.
+-To provide access to real-time support and emergency services.

-To ensure confidentiality and data security for all users.
+-To ensure confidentiality and data security for all users.

-To support documentation and tracking of reported cases.
+-To support documentation and tracking of reported cases.

 # 6. Scope of the Project
-Included
+# Included

-Web-based application
+0Web-based application

-Anonymous and authenticated user reporting
+0Anonymous and authenticated user reporting

-Digital safety learning modules
+-Digital safety learning modules

-Admin dashboard for case management
+-Admin dashboard for case management

-Secure backend with MongoDB database
+-Secure backend with MongoDB database

-Excluded
+# Excluded

-Physical intervention
+-Physical intervention

-Direct legal enforcement
+-Direct legal enforcement

-Mobile application (future scope)
+-Mobile application (future scope)

 # 7. System Architecture
-Frontend
+# Frontend

-HTML5

-CSS3
+-HTML5

+-CSS3
+-Tailwind css
-JavaScript (Vanilla JS)
+-JavaScript (Vanilla JS)

 Backend

-Node.js

-Express.js

-Database

-MongoDB
+-Node.js

+-Express.js

+-Database-MongoDB

-Architecture Overview
+# Architecture Overview
-User Interface (HTML/CSS/JS)
+-User Interface (HTML/CSS/JS)
         ↓
-Express.js API (Node.js)
+-Express.js API (Node.js)
         ↓
-MongoDB Database
+-MongoDB Database

 # 8. Key Features of the System
 1. TFGBV Reporting System